 Jumbo loans are loans that do not follow the same guidelines as Conforming loans.
 Conforming loans must use the guidelines of Fannie Mae and Freddie Mac.
 As a result, if you have a Jumbo loan the escrow requirements may be different than what you are reading here, and in some cases may not be allowed at all.

-FHA loans are backed by the Department of Housing and Urban Development (HUD).
-FHA loans have their own rules regarding escrow holdbacks.
+Loans backed by the Department of Housing and Urban Development (HUD) are also called FHA loans.
+These loans have their own rules regarding escrow holdbacks.
 For example, FHA wants 120% of the cost of the work to be held in escrow.
 See “Repair Completion Escrow Requirement” on page 349 in the FHA manual by clicking here.
 There are also going to be requirements related to how much time FHA and the lender allow for completion of the work.

 A sample FHA Escrow Holdback Agreement can be seen here on the HUD website.